metriql/metriql.com/docs/faq.md

 #### 1. Why would I need metriql if I'm already using dbt?

 dbt lets you transform, test, and document your data but its output is still the database tables.
-You can analyze the these modeled tables in your BI tool, use as the data source for your analytical applications but you need to define metrics in each tool that you're using.
-Most of the BI tools provide ways to define the metrics either using their GUI or programmatically.
+You can analyze these modeled tables in your BI tool, use as the data source for your analytical applications but you need to define metrics in each tool that you're using.
+Most of the BI tools provide ways to define metrics either using their GUI or programmatically.
 However, it can't be shared with the other tools that you're using. metriql standardizes the metric definitions and serves as the metadata layer for all your company data.

 A more comparable alternative would be LookML, Looker's data modeling language.
-Tristan, one of dbt's founders [has a blog post](https://blog.getdbt.com/-how-do-you-decide-what-to-model-in-dbt-vs-lookml--/) explaining the differences between LookML and dbt.
+Tristan, one of the dbt founders [has a blog post](https://blog.getdbt.com/-how-do-you-decide-what-to-model-in-dbt-vs-lookml--/) explaining the differences between LookML and dbt.
 Typically, if you need to perform complex transformations, you can use dbt materializations.
 Otherwise, you can use metriql [Aggregates](/advanced/aggregates) for roll-up tables, define your metrics in dbt resource files without learning a brand new data modeling tool, such as LookML.

 #### 2. Why Kotlin when we already have Python?

 Most of the data people feel comfortable with Python, and some even hate the JVM world, we get it.
 That being said, metriql has fundamental differences compared to dbt.
 It runs on demand while metriql usually used as [an HTTP server](/rest-api).
-Also, metriql needs to understand the SQL dialect in order to be able to generate ad-hoc queries, therefore we need battle-tested database drivers.
+Also, metriql needs to understand the SQL dialect to be able to generate ad-hoc queries, therefore we need battle-tested database drivers.
 We use [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity), the technology behind many other BI tools, such as Looker, Tableau, and Metabase.
 While we agree that Java is verbose, [Kotlin is worth learning](https://github.com/Khan/kotlin-for-python-developers).

 #### How is this different from [x]?